lifaet/lifaet/README.md

   <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+Lifaet+Hossain+Zim;"/>
 </h1>

-<h4 align="center">As a passionate and diligent student, I aim to harness my skills and experience to create a bright future for myself.
-And wherever I get the opportunity, I want to participate in the development progress of the world with my best efforts.</h4>
+<h4 align="center">I aim to utilize my skills and experiences to carve a promising future for myself.
+I am dedicated to embracing new challenges, bringing fresh ideas, and making a positive difference in different areas of technology.
+I look forward to opportunities that allow me to contribute to the world’s developmental progress with my best efforts.</h4>

 <br />